Ro Review

 Does Ro prescribe brand-name Wegovy or Ozempic?

 Ro can prescribe brand-name GLP-1 medications like Wegovy and Zepbound when clinically appropriate and covered by insurance.
+For cash-pay patients, Ro also offers compounded semaglutide as a more affordable alternative.

 What is the Ro Body Program?